A High-Gain Observer Approach to Robust Trajectory Estimation and Tracking for a Multi-rotor UAV: Control and Observer Design

 We now define the state vectors

-Define $\varphi(t,\bs{q},\bs{x}_c) = \left[\varphi_\rho(t,\bs{\rho}) \ \varphi_\xi(t,\bs{\xi}) \ \varphi_{x c}(t,\bs{x}_c)\right]^\top$, a vector of unknown functions describing the disturbance dynamics. \begin{assumption}[Disturbance Dynamics] It is assumed $\varphi(t,\bs{q},\bs{x}_c)$ is continuous and bounded on any compact set containing $\bs{q}$ and $\bs{x}_c$. \end{assumption}
+Define $\varphi(t,\bs{q},\bs{p}_c) = \left[\varphi_\rho(t,\bs{\rho}) \ \varphi_\xi(t,\bs{\xi}) \ \varphi_{p c}(t,\bs{p}_c)\right]^\top$, a vector of unknown functions describing the disturbance dynamics. \begin{assumption}[Disturbance Dynamics] It is assumed $\varphi(t,\bs{q},\bs{p}_c)$ is continuous and bounded on any compact set containing $\bs{q}$ and $\bs{p}_c$. \end{assumption}

 Note that the second order derivative of the reference trajectory, $\ddot{\bs{\vartheta}}_r$, is lumped into the disturbance $\bs{\varsigma}_\xi$.
-To ensure $\bs{\varsigma}_\xi$ satisfies \textit{Assumption \ref{as:disturbance}}, $\ddot{\bs{\vartheta}}_r$ must be differentiable, therefore by \eqref{eq:thetaRdot} and \eqref{eq:f_tDot} the translational reference signals must be sixth order differentiable to be sufficiently smooth, however our design only requires estimates up to the third derivative.
+To ensure $\bs{\varsigma}_\xi$ satisfies \textit{Assumption \ref{as:disturbance}}, $\ddot{\bs{\vartheta}}_r$ must be differentiable, therefore by \eqref{eq:thetaRdot} and \eqref{eq:u_tDot} the translational reference signals must be sixth order differentiable to be sufficiently smooth.
+We are also assuming the external disturbance $\bs{\sigma}_\rho$ is sufficiently smooth since it is contained within $\ddot{\bs{\vartheta}}_r$.
+However, our design only requires estimates up to the third derivative.

 The observer system with extended states and a vector of simulated squared rotor speeds, $\hat{\bs{\omega}}_s = [\hat{\omega}_1^2, \dots, \hat{\omega}_n^2]^\top$ from the system \eqref{eq:simulatedActuatorDynamics}, as the control input through the mapping \eqref{eq:inputTransformation} is